python/cpython/Doc/library/stdtypes.rst

 Sequence Types --- :class:`str`, :class:`bytes`, :class:`bytearray`, :class:`list`, :class:`tuple`, :class:`range`
 ==================================================================================================================

-There are five sequence types: strings, byte sequences, byte arrays, lists, tuples, and range objects.
+There are six sequence types: strings, byte sequences, byte arrays, lists, tuples, and range objects.
 (For other containers see the built-in :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)